 The elevator doors opened and the two girls stepped out onto the floor which housed Carrie’s room.
 “It’s all about Carrie,” Chartreuse repeated.
 “I mean, you know, she found the machine, she does paradoxes, she’s supposedly in trouble because of changes to the past… like, why her, anyway?
-Maybe we can find some answers there!”
+There’s gotta be some answers with Carrie.”

 “The thought did occur to me,” Luci admitted.
-“Unfortunately, unless Shady calls again, we’ve got no one to ask.
-Except maybe Carrie herself, and she’s in no condition to talk.
+“Unfortunately, unless Shady calls again, we’ve got no one around to ask.
+Carrie herself is in no condition to talk.
 Or at least no condition to make sense when she does talk.”

 Chartreuse nodded back.
-“Totally!
-We thought we’d stop in after school to, you know, see how Carrie was doing,” she said.
+“Totally.
+We thought we’d stop in right after school to, you know, see how Carrie was doing,” she said.

 The older Waterson turned back to his daughter.
 “No improvement, I’m afraid,” he said sadly.
 “Still unresponsive, with the occasional period of incoherent babbling.”

 “Sorry to hear that,” Luci said.
-“Still, she’s not getting any worse, right?”
+“But it means she’s not getting any worse, right?”